LWJGLX/lwjgl3-swt/README.md

 - sync'ing buffer swaps over multiple windows and cards - Nvidia only
 - delay before swap - Nvidia only

-## Building with gradle / maven as a dependency
+## Using as a dependency with Gradle / Maven

 The easiest way to use this library with gradle / maven is to use jitpack.io.
 Unfortunatly, with the build.gradle present on master the build will always be made for linux when using jitpack.